snc-web/Deeep_knowlage/README.md

 ---

-## 👋 Hello — I'm Dhiraj from Nepal 🇳🇵

 I’m **Dhiraj**, a passionate **Full-Stack Developer** from **Nepal**.
 I work on both **backend** and **frontend** technologies and have completed **50+ real-world projects**, helping me gain deep practical experience.
 I focus on building responsive, optimized, and scalable web applications that work beautifully on both **mobile** 📱 and **desktop** 💻.